tocttou/tocttou.github.io/_posts/2016-02-29-first-lecture-delivered.md

 ---
-title: First Lecture Delivered (and a small bug in gh-pages)
+title: First Lecture Delivered (and a small bug in gh-pages?)
 published: true
 ---